romanAVJ/mds-dpa-final-project/README.md

    python elt/scripts.py
    ```

-### Data Visualization
+### Data Visualization :bar_chart:

-Amazon QuickSight
-QuickSight is used to create dashboards for visualizing the geographical distribution of users.
+Amazon QuickSight is used to create dashboards for visualizing the geographical distribution of users.

 ## License :page_facing_up:
 This project is licensed under the MIT License.
 See the LICENSE file for details.